-The best part about habits is that you do not need hard habits to get the results you want.
+The best part about a habit is that you do not need to make it hard to get the results you want.
 A culmination of several valuable, small habits will result in the big changes you want to see.
 For example, a small habit is waking up 30 minutes earlier to workout.
 When combined with other small, powerful habits, the big result is a daily commitment to your health and fitness goals.

 What are some small habits you can use to achieve your fitness success?

-Think about your goals and what habits you could create that would help you achieve those goals.
+Think about your goal and what habit you could create that would help you achieve that goal.
 This can go beyond fitness habits alone.
-Your fitness success is dependant upon a variety of factors.
-Consider your wellness habits, your mental health, and your eating habits.
+Your fitness success is dependent upon a variety of factors.
+Consider your mental health and your wellness and your eating habit.

 What are some habits that may be prohibiting your fitness success?

-Now that you have considered what habits you can add to your life to reach peak fitness success, consider what habits may be prohibiting your fitness success.
-Perhaps you have a habit that keeps you from regularly working out or an unhealthy eating habit you would like to kick.
+Now that you have considered each habit you can add to your life to reach peak fitness success, consider which ones may be prohibiting your fitness success.
+Perhaps you have one that keeps you from regularly working out or an unhealthy eating one you would like to kick.

-When it comes to habits prohibiting your success, you have the option of eliminating the habit or replacing it.
+When it comes a habit prohibiting your success, you have the option of eliminating the habit or replacing it.
 Eliminating the habit is typically the tougher option, as you will not have an alternate choice to turn to when you are facing temptation.
-Replacing the habit, on the other hand, allows you to build new, positive habits while making it easier to remove the prohibitive habit.
+Replacing the habit, on the other hand, allows you to build new, positive ones while making it easier to remove the prohibitive one.